miaslls/Paralife/Projeto_01/Projeto_01_RESOURCES/Projeto_01_story.md

 Others believe it is not in their hands to judge, and the accused deserves a fair trial.
 What will it be?

 [1] (+1 Justice) You are outraged that anyone would think you would commit such a heinous act!
 You take the killer to justice.
 [2] (-1 Justice) How can they keep breathing when your beloved breathes no more?
 You draw you sword.

-(jokenpo for results)
+[1] TODO: TEXT

-Somehow, the server gets ahold of a sword.
+[2] FIXME: Somehow, the server gets ahold of a sword.
 The execution turns into a duel.
 What will you do?

+(jokenpo for results)

 ATTACK beats DEFEND
 DEFEND beats PARRY